brettXX/PrecisTinyOled/README.md

 Screen data is written to the display immediately.
 Text consumes the bulk of the program space (using the print/println methods), so only numbers and some symbols can be used instead (using the numbers methods), saving considerable program space if text is not necesssary.
 Custom images and scalable icons can be added via sketch.

-Create a new OLED object by declaring it as an PrecisTinyOled type:
+Create a new OLED object by declaring it as a PrecisTinyOled type:
 ```cpp
 PrecisTinyOled oled;  // All examples assume that oled is the designated display.
 ```